-The SMS Core Carricalam
+SMS Core Curriculum

-Our goal for the core courses is to ensure that students achieve a broad understanding of the essential processes that define oceanic, coastal, and estuarine environments.
+Successful completion of the SMS core curriculum ensures that students achieve a broad understanding of the essential processes that define oceanic, coastal, and estuarine environments.
 Students are expected to build upon this foundation by pursuing specialized and advanced courses tailored to the needs of their individual research projects.

-Relative to this goal, our specific objectives for the SMS core course curriculum are:
+Relative to this goal, specific objectives of the SMS core course curriculum are to:

-- To educate students in the fundamentals of marine science in a way that fosters interdisciplinary and synthetic understanding of oceanic, coastal and estuarine systems - To provide our students with an appreciation for the integration of marine science and its application to complex environmental problems - To ensure that our students have the methodological, quantitative and communication skills needed to pursue successful careers in marine science.
+- Educate students in the fundamentals of marine science in a way that fosters interdisciplinary and synthetic understanding of oceanic, coastal and estuarine systems; - Provide students with an appreciation for the integration of marine science and its application to complex environmental problems; - Ensure that students have the methodological, quantitative and communication skills needed to pursue successful careers in marine science.